Back to blog

 How to set it up:

 1. Create a Caltsu account.
-It takes 30 seconds.

 2. Connect your accounts.
 Link your Google Calendar and your iCloud Calendar.

-4. Configure Privacy.
-Choose "Sync as Busy."
+4. Choose your privacy settings.
+Select "Sync as Busy."

 1. The Hidden "Sync Select" Setting

-• Go to calendar.google.com/syncselect in your browser.
+• Go to calendar.google.com/syncselect in your web browser.

 • Click Save.